stephenslab/dsc-wiki/development/Pending-Problems.md

 *  Force plugin to be non-plug in
 *  Pack() change
 *  DSC::parameters change to DSC::params
+*  Need an example and a tutorial running DSC on the cluster via rq

 ### Hard TODO
 *  NA, NAN, NULL in R are impossible to distinguish in Python generated database.